Manik-Jain/EMR_API/README.md

 ```

 The API has ability to interact with both MySql (tested with local server) and MongoDB (tested with both local and cloud cluster).
+The API provides an automated script to create a default database with zero SQL commands executed manually.
+Please refer section (Automated default Database creation) for details.

 ## System requirements :